 As a member of XY Planning Network and The National Association of Personal Financial Advisors (NAPFA), I promise to uphold fiduciary standard and always put your best interest first.

 My work was recognized in 2017, when I was named one of the 40 under 40 Financial Advisors by InvestmentNews.
 I have also been featured in news outlet such as Forbes, CNN, CBS News, CNBC, and Bloomberg.
 I also write about the intersection of global living and financial planning on Money Matters for Globetrotters.

 See below for more information.

 Hui-chin's latest blog posts

-What to do with my US real estate when I move overseas?
+What to do with insurance when I move overseas

 Hui-chin's Youtube Channel

 Interviews with Hui-chin